Delaware Nature Society and Delmarva Power Sustainable Communities Grant Program

 Delmarva Power’s Sustainable Communities Program, launched in 2020, funds environmental and open space projects and community resiliency efforts across its Delaware and Maryland service area.

-The program will provide $50,000 in grants of up to $10,000 each to municipalities, recreational authorities and nonprofits for projects focusing on open space preservation, improvements to parks and recreation resources, and environmental conservation.
+The program will also provide $40,000 in grants of up to $10,000 each to municipalities, recreational authorities and nonprofits for projects focusing on open space preservation, improvements to parks and recreation resources, and environmental conservation.
 Projects include the development of recreation trails, the purchase of open space, planting of trees and other vegetation.

 Municipalities, recreational authorities and nonprofits in the Delmarva Power service area can apply for a Sustainable Communities grant each year.